OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: ShotOutputNode.JPG

 * **Refresh**, non-essential node update.
-Although shot Manager nodes are updated upon shot change, setting or property changes, changes outside of Shot Manager won't be reflected immediately.
+Although Shot Manager nodes are updated upon Shot change, setting or property changes, changes outside of Shot Manager won't be reflected immediately.
 For example adding new light passes to a View Layer.
 Shot Manager will update nodes before any rendering.
-* **Sync All Output Paths**, Output nodes created by the user are updated, so their base path matches the output path set by the Shot List node and the active shot.
+* **Sync All Output Paths**, Output nodes created by the user are updated, so their base path matches the output path set by the Shot List node and the active Shot.

 * **Directory/Filename** a path structure modified by Path Constructor Nodes.
 Keywords are evaluated and replaced with relevant values.

-* **Output Generator States**, Per shot activation of Generator sockets.
+* **Output Generator States**, Per Shot activation of Generator sockets.
 * **Add Generator Socket**, Add additional Generator sockets to make new output 'branches'.

 Path Constructor Node